The suspension cable staircase in the middle of the home.

 Looking to update, expand, or preserve your historic home?
 Give us a call or email, today!

 This year of at-home celebration does not have to be boring, just find exciting ways to bring the outside in.
 Take a cue from this two-story fireplace featured on the left.
 It’s designed with the same Michigan Split Face Fieldstone that was used on the exterior of the home.
-During the process, we designed a custom fireplace with sightlines across the room to the window, at just the right height to see what’s going on, on the other side.
+During the process, we designed custom fireplace with sightlines across the room to the window, at just the right height to see what’s going on, on the other side.

 Another idea could see you opening that special bottle of wine you have been saving for just the occasion.
 In this instance, take a gander at our specially designed wine cellar on the right.